secureCodeBox/documentation/docs/contributing/test-concept/scanner-test.md

 title: "Scanner Testing"
 sidebar_position: 3
 ---
-## Scanner-Test
+## Scanner

-There are two type of tests: integration-tests and unit tests for the parser.
+We employ two type of tests: unit tests for the parser and integration-tests.
+Both types of tests are based upon the [Jest](https://jestjs.io/) testing framework.

 ### Unit Tests for Parser

 Each scanner has a parser and each parser has a unit test file.
 The unit test file is named parser.test.js.
-In this file the results from parser.js and the folder _snapshots_ are compared.
-If they are the same, the unit test was successful.
+This file contains different test scenarios.
+In each test, the results from parser.js and the folder `_snapshots_` are compared.
+If they are the same, the unit test is successful.
 A unit test can look like this:

 ```js
 test("parser parses large json result without vulnerable extensions successfully", async () => {